leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 ```Lean
 {{#example_decl Examples/Intro.lean plus}}
 ```
+In the definition of `plus`, the name `k'` is chosen to indicate that it is connected to, but not identical with, the argument `k`.
 For instance, walking through the evaluation of `{{#example_eval Examples/Intro.lean plusThreeTwo 0}}` yields the following steps:
 ```Lean
 {{#example_eval Examples/Intro.lean plusThreeTwo}}